 There’s nothing wrong with seeking various opportunities and running with them.
 And maybe you’re that kind of person.
 Although this Inc. article describes the addiction to opportunity in business terms, the same can be applied to relationships.

 Think back to the previously mentioned notion of being single at heart, regardless of occasional (often short-lived) romantic relationships.
 Even if you’re a person who likes to date around or isn’t afraid to get to know someone new, that doesn’t necessarily mean you aren’t choosing to be single in the long run.
-When a new person enters your life, you’re intrigued by them and are interested in becoming closer, which isn’t a bad thing in the least.

 8. You question your purpose in life

 If you believe you were put on this earth for a specific purpose, it’s possible you may spend your entire existence seeking your true calling.
 Or, maybe you just want to know where you fit into everything.
-If either of these sound like you, a relationship may not be the best idea.
+If either of these sounds like you, a relationship may not be the best idea.

 Dr. Jennifer Howard tells Bustle the reason a person isn’t in a happy, healthy relationship may be because they want to know on a deeper level why they’re here.
 And maybe this search will last a lifetime.
 Were you put on this earth for a purpose far bigger than yourself?
 Discovering the real reasons for your existence is a powerful journey, one that may demand your sole attention, sans significant other.